jrawbits/VE-Installer/ReadMe.md

 You'll also need to adjust VE-dependencies.csv to coincide with the needs of the VE you are planning to build.
 VE-dependencides is a table of VisionEval dependencies and elements that will be built during the process.
 There are examples, and a ReadMe that explains the format.
-The order is important only int that you should list dependencies first (particularly among the VisionEval packages themselves, which depend on each other).
+The order is important only in that you should list dependencies first (particularly among the VisionEval packages themselves, which depend on each other).
-Follow the .travis.yml file in the VE repository, or look at the install.R script.
+Follow the .travis.yml file in the VE repository, or look at the former install.R script.
 All important VE releases will eventually have working dependency files available here.

-I'm also working on an R script that will comb the VE source tree and automatically find the R dependencies.
-It's harder to automated recognition of VisionEval code for the models, but for now, it just takes the `sources/models` directory in toto and presumes something good will come of that.
-Stay tuned...
+Because the build process is rather smart about not rebuilding things that already exist in its output folders, it is easy to restart build.sh if something goes wrong (of course, you do have to fix whatever failed).
+But that's a pretty easy way to get the packages to tell you what they need (just don't list any dependencies, wait for failure, add the ones that are missing, restart build.sh from the top).
+That won't work for the model scripts or VEGUI, which are not currently packages - a simple "grep" through their .R files looking for "library" or "require" statements will turn them up (your text editor has command to comb across directories looking for terms like that, right?).

 ## Running the build process